-For anyone who has travelled on Manali-Leh highway, Baralacha La is a name way too familiar.
-It is a high altitude pass in the Zanskar range connecting Lahaul district of Himachal Pradesh to Ladakh in Jammu Kashmir.
-It is 4,890 m or 16,040 ft high at the top and is considered to be the most treacherous pass due to the heavy amount of snow it receives each year.
-It opens only for a few months and there is always a risk that it can snow at Baralacha La at any time of the year, closing down the road.
-People have often gotten stuck on Manali Leh highway because of unexpected snowfall at Baralacha La and it is one place where you can always expect to find snow, no matter which month of the year.
+For anyone who has traveled on Manali – Leh highway, Baralacha La is a name way too familiar.
+It is a high altitude pass in the Zanskar range; connecting Lahaul district of Himachal Pradesh to Ladakh in Jammu Kashmir.
+It is 4,890 m or 16,040 ft high at the top; and is considered to be one of the most treacherous passes due to the heavy amount of snow it receives each year.
+It opens only for a few months; and there is always a risk that it can snow at Baralacha La at any time of the year, closing down the road.
+People have often gotten stuck on Manali Leh highway because of unexpected snowfall at Baralacha La; and it is one place where you can always expect to find snow, no matter which month of the year.

 During one of my trips to Ladakh, I was taking a stroll on the banks of Pangong with my Nikon DSLR in my hands.
-It was early morning and sun had just started to come up from behind the hills presenting a mesmerizing sight with its rays reflecting of the blue waters of Pangong.
-The other three of my fellow travelers were fast asleep in their beds at the camp but I wanted to get a few early morning shots of the lake which I did manage to capture.
+It was early morning and sun had just started to come up from behind the hills; presenting a mesmerizing sight with its rays reflecting on the blue waters of Pangong.
+The other three of my fellow travelers were fast asleep in their beds at the camp; but I wanted to get a few early morning shots of the lake which I did manage to capture.

 “Do you have another one?”
 The sudden question almost made me jump.
-I was so lost in myself that I didn’t even see the soldiers walking up right behind me.
+Sitting there, I was so lost in myself that I didn’t even see the soldiers walking up right behind me.

 “I am sorry?”
 I asked.

 “Do you have another cigarette?”
 One of them asked.